niell-ion/crossing-docs/docs/crossing_setup.md

 * Using a digital hanging scale/fish scale, weigh the arm in its final installed configuration.

-* Refer to the counterweight tables in the W.C.
-Hayes 3590 Series OEM manual.
+* Refer to the counterweight tables located on Page 22 of the W.C.
+Hayes 3597 Series OEM manual - "TABLE OF WEIGHT AND VERTICAL TORQUE VALUES FOR FIBERGLASS AND ALUMINUM/FIBERGLASS GATE ARMS: OBLONG COUNTERWEIGHTS WITH ALUMINUM COUNTERWEIGHT ARMS"

 * Add or remove counterweight plates, checking with scale until proper weight is reached for arm length.